aaryanpatell/sporta/README.md

-SPORTA is developed as a spot detection and screening of X-ray diffraction data for HDF5.
+SPORTA is developed as a spot detection and screening software for X-ray diffraction data for HDF5.
 The program was originally developed for MX Industry at the Canadian Light Source (CLS), but has been open-sourced for extended public use.

 ## INSTALL